The 2021-22 Paula Program Fund

 Criteria for the Fund:

-- Provide Prologue with a final report on the use of the Fund no later than 6 weeks following the project completion on their application.
+• Provide Prologue with a final report on the use of the Fund no later than 6 weeks following the project completion on their application

-- Artist or company who do not complete their approved project by the aforementioned dates will be required to provide a status report and detailed explanation for use of funds to Prologue Performing Arts.
+• Artist or company who do not complete their approved project by the aforementioned dates will be required to provide a status report and detailed explanation for use of funds to Prologue Performing Arts

-* Programming applications are available by February for the following school year (i.e. February 2022 for 2022-2023 school year).
+* Programming applications are available by November for the following school year (i.e. November 2024 for 2025-2026 school year).

 Application Process: